 - You can take only the courses necessary for your particular area of interest in programming and pay for only those courses

-- Bootcamps provide not only intensive training in programming skills, but also job search savvy and hands-on experience building projects for your portfolio
+- Bootcamps provide not only intensive training in programming skills but also job search savvy and hands-on experience building projects for your portfolio

 - You can finish your training in weeks instead of years

-- Many bootcamps have hiring partnerships with local businesses and IT firms and are able to submit your resume directly to IT companies with appropriate openings
+- Many bootcamps have hiring partnerships with local businesses and IT firms and are able to submit your résumé directly to IT companies with appropriate openings

 - Bootcamp graduates report an average salary increase of 51% from their pre-bootcamp salaries

 Bootcamps are able to offer such cutting-edge curricula because they’re designed to be flexible.
-Colleges and universities have to buy into expensive learning management systems in order to coordinate curricula across so many students--but that makes it incredibly difficult to change any of that curricula or how it’s all delivered.
+Colleges and universities have to buy into expensive learning management systems to coordinate curricula across so many students, but that makes it difficult to change any of that curricula or how it’s all delivered.
 Add to that the bureaucracy of state and federal accreditation that degree programs are beholden to, the volume of academic material required to make updates for hundreds of students across different courses, and the difficulty of retraining tenured professors, and it becomes prohibitively expensive and time-consuming for degree programs to regularly update their curricula.

 Coding bootcamps, on the other hand, run lean.
 They offer small class sizes and shorter programs, which gives instructional staff the time to get feedback, update coursework accordingly, participate in training, and iterate.
-And though many bootcamps are overseen by state agencies--to ensure consumer protections--most aren’t accredited, which means their curriculum updates can be dictated by industry trends and requirements, not by bureaucrats who may or may not be up on the latest tech advances.
+And though many bootcamps are overseen by state agencies to ensure consumer protections, most aren’t accredited, which means their curriculum updates can be dictated by industry trends and requirements, not by bureaucrats who may or may not be up on the latest tech advances.

-For degree and non-degree students alike, bootcamps teach the latest skills, and provide a leg up for grads entering the job market.
+For degree and non-degree students alike, bootcamps teach the latest skills and provide a leg up for grads entering the job market.